 The phenomenon of influencer marketing is not new.
 Using highly influential individuals to promote a product or service has been around for decades.

 What has changed now is how it is carried out and the type of influencers used.
 The strategy today is highly personalized, and influencers are much more approachable than ever before.

 If you want to reach out to influencers to promote your brand, you should write engaging outreach emails.

 With more customers trusting influencers, it’s no surprise that this marketing technique has become mainstream and is being used extensively.
 It is the psychology of influence that has made all of this possible.
 So let’s take a close look at the psychology of influence and why it makes influencer marketing so effective.

 The psychology of influence revolves around the concept that people can be influenced into doing things.
 Influence is often an unconscious act.
-People are not always aware when they are being influenced and that is why it works.
+People are not always aware of when they are influenced, which is why it works.

 Many people want to be different from others but also seek a sense of belongingness.
-They feel secure making choices that they think are popularly made by others or that make them fit in.
+They feel secure making choices they think are popularly made by others, or that make them fit in.